Security measurement of a medical communication scheme based on chaos and DNA coding: Cryptanalysis of MPPS

-In the scenario of the chosen-plaintext attack, an attacker can reveal the equivalent key of MPPS with some chosen-plaintexts.
-From \textit{encryption procedure} a) in Sec.~\ref{algorithm}, one can see that the same permutation operation controlled by $K_1$ can be executed if $\bm {S}_1$ is available, namely $\bm {S}_1$ is the equivalent sub-key of $K_1$.
-Similarly, $K_2$, $K_3$, $K_4$, $K_5$ and $K_6$ also have the corresponding equivalent sub-keys, which are listed in Table~\ref {tab:equ_keys}.
+Under the scenario of the chosen-plaintext attack, an attacker can disclose the equivalent secret key of MPPS with some chosen plaintexts.
+From \textit{encryption procedure} a) in Sec.~\ref{algorithm}, one can see that the same permutation operation controlled by $K_1$ can be performed if $\bm{S}_1$ is available; namely, $\bm{S}_1$ is the equivalent counterpart of $K_1$.
+In addition, $K_2$, $K_3$, $K_4$, $K_5$, and $K_6$ have the corresponding equivalent sub-keys, which are presented in Table~\ref {tab:equ_keys}.